TheTruePerson/The-PC-Budgeter/README.md

 coding project

-wow

-yeah instructions are in comments in the PY for now maybe ill add a readme later
+i do not have a readme yet but the python file has comments. that will suffice for now